Schaan, Liechtenstein Guide

 Day Trips

-Approximately 1 hour 30 minutes by car Explore the capital city of Liechtenstein, Vaduz!
-Visit Vaduz Castle, the iconic residence of the Prince of Liechtenstein (though access inside is limited).
-Stroll through the pedestrian zone, admire the modern art at the Kunstmuseum Liechtenstein, and learn about the country's history at the Liechtenstein National Museum.
-It's a chance to experience the unique charm of this small principality.
+Approximately 1 hour 30 minutes by car Vaduz, the capital of Liechtenstein, is a small but charming city nestled in the Alps.
+Visit Vaduz Castle, the residence of the Prince of Liechtenstein (exterior view only, as it's a private residence).
+Explore the Kunstmuseum Liechtenstein, showcasing modern and contemporary art.
+Stroll through the pedestrian zone with its shops and restaurants.
+Learn about the country's history and culture at the Liechtenstein National Museum.

-Approximately 1 hour 30 minutes by car Stein am Rhein
+Approximately 1 hour 15 minutes by car or train Stein am Rhein

 Travel Time